Los Angeles Marriott Burbank Airport

 The 2019 Ninth Annual CIBHS Evidence-Based Practices Symposium

-will focus on practices that support effective and innovative cross-system collaboration to improve responses and outcomes for children, youth, and adults with significant substance use and mental health conditions who encounter or those who are at risk of encountering the justice system.
+focused on practices that support effective and innovative cross-system collaboration to improve responses and outcomes for children, youth, and adults with significant substance use and mental health conditions who encounter or those who are at risk of encountering the justice system.

-This year the Symposium is designed for providers and leaders of behavioral health, child welfare, probation, education, health care, clinicians in private practice, and insurance providers who are implementing, or other practitioners who would like to implement
+This year the Symposium was designed for providers and leaders of behavioral health, child welfare, probation, education, health care, clinicians in private practice, and insurance providers who are implementing, or other practitioners who would like to implement